Rabies across the world and the UK

 These communications are established as soon as investigations are initiated, to make sure that everything is in place in good time in case testing yields a positive result.

-APHA physically investigated 4 rabies suspect cases in 2019 and were able to rule out several more over the telephone based on history alone.
-Fortunately all 4 cases were negative on testing, but the risk is there and all reports are taken seriously.
+APHA physically investigated 3 rabies suspect cases in 2020 and 4 so far in 2021.
+We were able to rule out several more over the telephone based on history alone.
+Fortunately, all cases investigated were negative, but the risk is there, and all reports are taken seriously.
 We have to be prepared and ready to respond to the rare report for which identification and rapid action could stop rabies re-emerging again in Great Britain.